ryann96/Ryann96/_posts/2023-09-21-Week_5_Progress.md

 </style>

 <p class="multiline-paragraph">
-The image of the JS Input Calculator with a clear button I added from CHatGPT.
+The image of the JS Input Calculator with a clear button I added from ChatGPT.

 </p>
 </body>